WICG/display-locking/cheatsheet.md

   matches outside of the current locked root.

 ### Accessibility
-* Subtrees in the `render-subtree: invisible` configuration are included in the accessibility tree.
+* Subtrees in the `subtree-visibility: auto` configuration are included in the accessibility tree.
 Subtrees in other configurations are omitted.
 Note that there may be other ways of bringing the content into view from accessibility technology.
 These algorithms should, for the most part, behave consistently